snorreralund/sds/readings.md

 - [The Scientist: Get With the Program](http://www.the-scientist.com/?articles.view/articleNo/43632/title/Get-With-the-Program/)

 - Michael Dawson, 2010. *Python Programming for the Absolute Beginner, 3rd Edition*.
-Read pages 1-33.
+Read pages 7-44, 53-63 (copies will be provided).

 **Inspiration**